MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/What-s-New-in-PowerShell-70.md

 ### Null-coalescing Operator ??

-The null-coalescing operator `??` returns the value of its left-hand operand if it isn't null.
+The null-coalescing operator `??` returns the value of its left-hand operand if it'sn't null.
 Otherwise, it evaluates the right-hand operand and returns its result.
 The `??` operator doesn't evaluate its right-hand operand if the left-hand operand evaluates to non-null.